scgbern/scgpico/content/wiki/projects/archive/bachelorsprojects/EmpiricalStudyOfConcurrency/index.md

 ---
 Title: Empirical Study Of Concurrency in Open Source Object Oriented Software
 ---
+#Empirical Study Of Concurrency in Open Source Object Oriented Software
 **Goal:** Perform a study of the usage of concurrency and parallelism in Open Source OO software systems.
 The study can be a replication of the one that's mentioned at the end as related reading or can take a different approach.

 Research Questions